A Causal Framework for Aligning Image Quality Metrics and Deep Neural Network Robustness: Introduction

-\textbf{Contributions}~~ To answer this question, our work makes the following contributions: \begin{itemize}[leftmargin=*] \itemsep{0pt} \item Our primary contribution is a causal framework for analyzing the relationship between image quality and DNN performance in a range of IQA settings \item We use the framework to establish theoretically and empirically the independence of image quality and DNN performance under general conditions \item We identify specific conditions under which IQA metrics can be predictive of DNN performance \item We conduct a first-of-its-kind evaluation of the relation between conventional IQ metrics and DNN performance and find that conventional metrics are weakly predictive of performance \item We use the framework in the context of image classification tasks to develop a new task-guided IQA metric that enables quantitative assessments of image quality that are strongly predictive of downstream DNN task performance \item We show that our framework and novel metric provide the means to expose subtle differences in dataset quality distributions that directly impact on DNN performance \end{itemize}
+To determine the extent to which IQA metrics satisfy the above desiderata, our work makes the following contributions: \begin{itemize}[leftmargin=*] \itemsep{0pt} \item Our primary contribution is a causal framework for analyzing the relationship between image quality and DNN performance in a range of IQA settings \item We use the framework to establish theoretically and empirically the independence of image quality and DNN performance under general conditions \item We identify specific conditions under which IQA metrics can be predictive of DNN performance \item We conduct a first-of-its-kind evaluation of the relation between conventional IQ metrics and DNN performance and find that conventional metrics are weakly predictive of performance \item We use the framework in the context of image classification tasks to develop a new task-guided IQA metric that enables quantitative assessments of image quality that are strongly predictive of downstream DNN task performance \item We show that our framework and novel metric provide the means to expose subtle differences in dataset quality distributions that directly impact on DNN performance \end{itemize}